heavenly hosts

 A pelican on dark water floats with ease as an abstraction of water at twilight accompanies this bird’s age-old form.
 A weathered mid panel houses a warm orb, acting like a sun, yet also bringing a touch of the modern into the painting.

-acrylic on wood with Victorian trim
+acrylic on wood within

 2000.